BOSS Model: Building Oscillation Seismic Simulation

 - Make claims based on evidence, synthesizing information from several sources.

 - Recording measurements, averaging, and graphing

 Why do buildings of different heights respond differently in an earthquake?
 All buildings have a natural frequency of oscillation.
 Shorter buildings have a different frequency than taller buildings.
 If a seismic wave has an extended rolling motion at the same frequency of a building, the structure will begin to sway back and forth with increasing amplitude.
 This effect is called resonance.
 The amplitude of building motion during an earthquake can increase to the point where the structural integrity of the building is compromised.
 Buildings can be engineered to withstand predicted oscillations without damage.

 Building Oscillation Seismic Simulation (BOSS) is an opportunity for students to explore the phenomenon of resonance while performing a scientific experiment that employs mathematical skills.
 The students are intrigued by a discrepant event involving the BOSS Model, and are then set to work experimenting with the factors that affect the natural frequencies of structures.

 See attached file for educator notes, NGSS alignment, links to supporting resources, and student exercise.

-BOSS Model: Building Oscillation Seismic Simulation Activity (Acrobat (PDF) 1.7MB May20 18)
+- BOSS Model: Building Oscillation Seismic Simulation Activity Educator Notes and Student Handout (Acrobat (PDF) 770kB Jun2 20)

 Teaching Notes and Tips

-The student worksheet, if used, serves as the summative assessment for the activity.
-In that case the instructor should develop a simple couple-point scheme for grading the open-ended questions.
+The student lab handout, if used, serves as the summative assessment for the activity.
+In that case the instructor can use the answer key included above to develop a point scheme for grading the open-ended questions.
 However, some instructors may choose to just use this activity as a less formal activity.
-If that is the case or if one is working with an informal audience, learner understanding can be gathered from questions to and discussions with small groups or the whole group.
+If that is the case or if one is working with an informal audience, formative assessment of learner understanding can be gathered from questions to and discussions with small groups or the whole group.